alexander171294/web-poker/README.md

 ## Bakend

-The backend is splitted in two proyects, the lobby (users login/tables), and the table/turnament severs, for simple test you can use the same physical server to run all of this (Frontend, backend lobby, and backends tables).
+The backend is splitted in two proyects, the lobby (users login/tables), and the table/turnament severs, for simple test you can use the same physical server to run all of this (Frontend, backend lobby, and backends tables/rooms).
+Aditionally I created a shared jar project for DTO classes

 You need to start the lobby server and configure your ip in the frontend and the table backends proyect (see in the wiki soon), and start new tables executing process of backends tables.
 Then build/run the client and login/register.